MysteryPancake/Houdini-Fun/README.md

 | [Download the HIP file!](./hips/normalize_windowed.hiplc) |
 | --- |

-Each point gets the min and max of its neighbours within a rectangular rolling window.
-This is like convolution with a rectangular kernel.
+Firstly each point gets the min and max of its neighbours within a rectangular rolling window.

+This is like convolution with a rectangular kernel, except storing the min and max rather than a weighted sum.

 ```js
 int window_size = chi("window_size");